Skip to content

 Reflective and Non-Reflective Masks

 Many masks have become available with reflective lenses.
 There are several reasons these masks have become popular over the past several years.
-Many divers believe this helps when hunting reef species that are weary of diver.
+Many divers believe this helps when hunting reef species that are wary of diver.
 The reflective lenses theoretically prevent those fish from see a divers eyes, which spook the fish.
-There is something to be said about eye movement spooking weary fish species for sure.
-Other divers prefer non-reflective lenses.
-In dirty water there is something to be said about wanting as much light to get to your eyes as possible underwater.
+There is something to be said about eye movement spooking wary fish species for sure, but some other divers prefer non-reflective lenses.
+In dirty water there is something to be said about wanting as much light to get to your eyes as possible.
 Every diver has their preferences in this regard.

 GoPro Mask Options